awfurmoli/CalTours/README.md

 Then

 ### `npm start` for the react side , and `npm run compile:sass` to compile the Sass file into the CSS.
-The Sass will watch for changed to any of the style components and recompile a new Styleshet upon save.
+The Sass will watch for changes to any of the style components and recompile a new Styleshet upon save.